1/3cupchopped toasted nuts, such as pecans or walnuts, or chocolate chipsoptional

 Sprinkle the cinnamon, nutmeg, baking soda, baking powder, and salt over the top of the batter.
 Mix to combine.
 Sprinkle the flour evenly over the top, then mix on very low speed, just until the flour disappears.
 By hand, fold in the zucchini and the nuts or chocolate chips (if using), stopping as soon as it's mostly evenly blended.
 Do not overmix.
 The batter will be thick.

 Scrape the batter into the prepared pan and smooth the top.
-Bake for 50 to 60 minutes, until a thin, sharp knife such as a paring knife inserted in the center comes out clean two tests in a row.
+Bake for 50 to 60 minutes, until a toothpick or thin, sharp knife such as a paring knife inserted in the center comes out clean two tests in a row.
 (You want to test for a clean knife more than once, as moist quick breads can be tricky to tell; if in doubt, take the bread's temperature on an instant-read thermometer.
 It's done when it reaches 195 degrees F.).
-I like to check the bread at the 30-minute mark and tent it with foil if the bread is browning too quickly at the corners, then continue baking as directed.
+I like to check the bread at the 30-minute mark and tent it with aluminum foil if the bread is browning too quickly at the corners, then continue baking as directed.

 Once the bread is baked, place the pan on a wire rack and let cool for 15 minutes.
 Lift the bread from the pan using the parchment paper, and place the loaf on the rack to finish cooling completely.
 Slice and enjoy!